Project-MONAI/tutorials/model_zoo/spleen_ct_segmentation_monai_bundle/README.md

 ## Data
 The new dataset is BTCV challenge dataset (https://www.synapse.org/#!Synapse:syn3193805/wiki/217752).
 It has 24 Training + 6 Validation CT abdominal scans.
 Introduction of BTCV dataset can be found in https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/swin_unetr_btcv_segmentation_3d.ipynb
+There are 13 organs labeld in BTCV.
+In this example, we are interested in spleen segmentation only.

 Step 1: Download BTCV dataset following the instruction in https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/swin_unetr_btcv_segmentation_3d.ipynb.
 Extract it in `./data`.